How to Submit a Request

 Since 1989, the Field Museum has followed its own policy for requests not covered under NAGPRA.
 This policy, revised in 2011, covers international requests and those made by lineal descendants for human remains and associated funerary objects.
 The process for consulting on international requests is similar to that listed above for NAGPRA requests.
 For descendant communities, we require an official letter on letterhead that identifies the cultural group and the persons authorized by the community to request information about human remains and associated funerary objects from a specific group or geographic region.
 For lineal descendants, we require a letter that identifies the individual or individuals and/or associated funerary items that are cared for at the Museum.
 The letter writer should indicate how they are related to those individuals and funerary items.

-In the case of a lineal descent claim, the requestor must demonstrate descent by genealogy or cultural practice and submit this information to the Center for Repatriation.
-Lineal descent requests will be reviewed by the appropriate leadership and presented to the Repatriation Subcommittee of the Board for their recommendation.
+In the case of a request by a lineal descendant, the requestor must demonstrate descent by genealogy or cultural practice and submit this information to the Center for Repatriation.
+Lineal descent requests will be reviewed by the Center for Repatriation and relevent staff and then presented to the Collections Committee for their recommendation.